Lord-Windy/asmjit/README.md

 Configuring & Building
 ----------------------

 AsmJit is designed to be easy embeddable in any project.
 However, it depends on some compile-time macros that can be used to build a specific version of AsmJit that includes or excludes certain features.
 A typical way of building AsmJit is to use [cmake](http://www.cmake.org), but it's also possible to just include AsmJit source code in our project and just build it.
-The easiest way to include AsmJit in your project is to just include AsmJit sources within and to define `ASMJIT_STATIC` (preprocessor).
-This way AsmJit can be just updated from time to time without any changes to it.
-Do not include AsmJit test files (`asmjit/test` directory) in such case.
+The easiest way to include AsmJit in your project is to just include `src` directory in your project and to define `ASMJIT_STATIC` or `ASMJIT_EMBED`.
+AsmJit can be just updated from time to time without any changes to this integration process.
+Do not build AsmJit test files (`asmjit/test` directory) in such case.

 ### Build Type

-  * **ASMJIT_EMBED** - Parameter that can be set to cmake to turn off building library, useful if you want to include asmjit in your project without building the library. `ASMJIT_EMBED` behaves identically as `ASMJIT_STATIC`.
-  * **ASMJIT_STATIC** - Define when building AsmJit as a static library.
-No symbols will be exported by AsmJit by default.

-  * By default AsmJit build is configured as a shared library so none of `ASMJIT_EMBED` and `ASMJIT_STATIC` have to be defined explicitly.

-### Build Mode

-  * **ASMJIT_DEBUG** - Define to always turn debugging on (regardless of build-mode).
+  * **ASMJIT_DEBUG** - Define to always turn debugging on (regardless of build-type).
-  * **ASMJIT_RELEASE** - Define to always turn debugging off (regardless of build-mode).
+  * **ASMJIT_RELEASE** - Define to always turn debugging off (regardless of build-type).
   * **ASMJIT_TRACE** - Define to enable AsmJit tracing.
 Tracing is used to catch bugs in AsmJit and it has to be enabled explicitly.
 When AsmJit is compiled with `ASMJIT_TRACE` it uses `stdout` to log information related to AsmJit execution.
-This log can be helpful when examining liveness analysis, register allocation or any other part of AsmJit.
+This log can be helpful AsmJit developers and users in case something goes wrong..

-  * By default none of these is defined, AsmJit detects mode based on compile-time macros (useful when using IDE that has switches for Debug/Release/etc...).
+By default none of these is defined, AsmJit detects build-type based on compile-time macros and supports most IDE and compiler settings out of box.

+### Build Mode

+  * **ASMJIT_STATIC** - Define to build AsmJit as a static library.
+No symbols are exported in such case.
+  * **ASMJIT_EMBED** - Define to embed AsmJit in another project.
+Embedding means that neither shared nor static library is created and AsmJit's source files and source files of the product that embeds AsmJit are part of the same target.
+This way of building AsmJit has certain advantages that are beyond this manual. `ASMJIT_EMBED` behaves identically to `ASMJIT_STATIC` (no API exports).

+By default AsmJit build is configured to be built as a shared library, thus none of `ASMJIT_EMBED` and `ASMJIT_STATIC` is defined.

 ### Architectures

-  * **ASMJIT_BUILD_ARM** - Build ARM32 and ARM64 backends.
+  * **ASMJIT_BUILD_ARM** - Build ARM32 and ARM64 backends (work-in-progress).
   * **ASMJIT_BUILD_X86** - Build X86 and X64 backends.
-  * **ASMJIT_BUILD_HOST** - Build host backend, if only `ASMJIT_BUILD_HOST` is used only the host architecture detected at compile-time will be included.
+  * **ASMJIT_BUILD_HOST** - Build only the host backend (default).

-  * By default only `ASMJIT_BUILD_HOST` is defined.
+If none of `ASMJIT_BUILD_...` is defined AsmJit bails to `ASMJIT_BUILD_HOST`, which will detect the target architecture at compile-time.
+Each backend automatically supports 32-bit and 64-bit targets, so for example AsmJit with X86 support can generate both 32-bit and 64-bit code.

 ### Features

   * **ASMJIT_DISABLE_TEXT** - Disable everything that uses text-representation and that causes certain strings to be stored in the resulting binary.
 For example when this flag is enabled all instruction and error names (and related APIs) will not be available.
 This flag has to be disabled together with `ASMJIT_DISABLE_LOGGING`.
-This option is suitable for deployment builds.
+This option is suitable for deployment builds or builds that don't want to reveal the use of AsmJit.
   * **ASMJIT_DISABLE_LOGGING** - Disable `Logger` and `Formatter` features completely.
 Use this flag if you don't need `Logger` and `Formatter` classes, suitable for deployment builds.
   * **ASMJIT_DISABLE_COMPILER** - Disable `CodeCompiler` completely.
 Use this flag if you don't use `CodeCompiler` and don't want it compiled in.

 Using AsmJit
 ------------

 AsmJit library uses one global namespace called `asmjit` that provides the whole functionality.
 Architecture specific code is prefixed by the architecture name and architecture specific registers and operand builders have their own namespace.
-For example API targeting both X86 and X64 architectures is prefixed with "X86", enums by `kX86`, and registers & operand builders are accessible through `x86` namespace.
+For example API targeting both X86 and X64 architectures is prefixed with `X86` and registers & operand builders are accessible through `x86` namespace.
 This design is very different from the initial version of AsmJit and it seems now as the most convenient one.

-### CodeHolder & CodeEmitter
+### CodeHolder <- CodeEmitter

 AsmJit provides two classes that are used together for code generation: